matjsz/odin/README.md

 # Odin

-**Odin** is an open-source CLI framework for managing big computer vision projects that are based on YOLO.
+**Odin** is an open-source framework for managing big computer vision projects that are based on YOLO.

 ## Contents